swch/slate/source/includes/_session.md

 GET /cardsavr_users/:id/credential_grant

 ### Description
 Returns a credential grant for specified user.
-This grant can be included with a login call ONCE within three minutes of being created.
+This grant can be included with an authorize endpoint call ONCE within three minutes of being created.

 ## Update user password